puppetlabs-toy-chest/pltraining-classroom/CONTRIBUTING.md

 * Submit a pull request to the repository in the puppetlabs organization.
 * Update your Jira ticket to mark that you have submitted code and are ready for it to be reviewed (Status: Ready for Merge).
   * Include a link to the pull request in the ticket.
-* The education team looks at Pull Requests on a regular basis.
+* The Education team looks at pull requests on a regular basis.
 * After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.